Seiðr/Fornsed or "Norse Shamanism"

 Divination and Prophecy

-We explore how seidr can be used for divination and oracular work
+We explore how Seiðr can be used for divination and oracular work

 High Seat Ceremony

 We perform a High Seat ceremony.
-Some people may have experienced a High Seat Ceremony introduced by American teachers with different personal backgrounds and varying levels of scholarship (and mastering Scandianvian languages - or not).
+Some people may have experienced a High Seat Ceremony introduced by American teachers with different personal backgrounds and varying levels of scholarship (and little to no knowledge of Scandinavian languages).
 I wish to make it very clear that the High Seat Ceremony we will perform is the traditional Scandinavian version as it has always been performed in local communities - not an Americanized theatrical version thereof.

 Hail Day!